-My newest book a biography called "The Running Away Account: Jessica Mitford in America” will be published by Counterpoint Press in 2010.
+My newest book a biography called "The Running Away Account: Jessica Mitford in America” was published by Counterpoint Press in 2010.

 Over the course of her long and adventurous life, Jessica Mitford was an investigative journalist, civil rights activist, vivid raconteur and champion of outsiders and underdogs.
 You find that her admirers and detractors use the same words to describe her: muckraker, subversive, mischief-maker, tease, and nuisance.
 In a series of literary exposes like "The American Way of Death, The Trial of Dr. Spock" (about conspiracy laws during the Vietnam era) and "Kind and Usual Punishment" (about the necessity of prison reform) Mitford fearlessly defied authority figures.
 It was a habit she’d cultivated reaching back to the Thirties, when as the daughter of English aristocrats she’d repudiated wealth and privilege to run away to the Spanish Civil War with Winston Churchill’s nephew, Esmond Romilly.
 The inscription on the Mitford family coat of arms was “God Careth for Us,” but embarrass the powerful, mock the hypocrite and shift the complacent were always mottos more to Decca’s taste.